codn/adminpanel/CONTRIBUTING.md

 * :green_heart:`:green_heart:` when fixing the CI build
 * :white_check_mark:`:white_check_mark:` when adding tests

-Favor single quotes when not concatenating, double quotes are only prefered when concatenating:
+Favor single quotes when not concatenating, double quotes are prefered when concatenating, escaping characters or using a single quote in the string:

 Single Quotes:
 `puts 'hello world'`